magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 6. If you installed hostmanager, update the hosts file on the active machines: vagrant hostmanager

-### VirtualBox {#virtualbox}
+#### VirtualBox {#virtualbox}
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) extends support and features across all OS and platforms to create and manage multiple VMs and operating systems on your local.

-Select and download a preferred Unix-based OS for your virtual system, such as Denbian, CentOS, or Ubuntu.
+Select and download a preferred Unix-based OS for your virtual system, such as Debian, CentOS, or Ubuntu.
 For examples in this documentation, we use Ubuntu.
 Run the installation to complete.
 You don't need to make additional configurations to run and manage VMs.

 ## Development tools {#devtools}
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git){:target="_blank"} - Provides code branching and management for accessing Magento Enterprise Cloud Edition and your code respositories.
 Use Git command-line commands or applications of your choice to work with Git.